CodeFreezr/pre-revamp/README.md

 ## Special:
 - 2do: Offer an interactive tour, like the golang-tour...
-- 2do: Add a social radar page, like twitter, youtube, github, etc. pp.
+- 2do: Add a social radar page, with twitter, youtube, github, etc. pp.